 While this method follows very similar steps, proponents argue that verbiage can completely alter the message and meaning behind a process.
 By using the word “move,” the person is forced to think about where to move and how to do it while “run” creates a sense of panic and frenzy, which can be detrimental in active shooter scenarios.
 Similarly, the word “escape” instead of “hide” forces the person to think about escaping strategically.
 This may involve hiding and running for cover when the opportunity arises instead of just staying put like a sitting duck.
 Giving the person more flexibility within the options makes it less likely they will get stuck in linear thinking.
 Lastly, “attack” is offensive while “fight” is defensive.
 Using an offensive verb empowers the person to be more confident in their actions.

 Identify, assess, prevent

-This method deals more heavily with threat assessment and prevention rather than actual steps to take during an active shooter scenario.
-The first step is to “identify” which involves training employees to recognize the behavior of potential threats.
+This method deals more heavily with threat assessment and prevention than actual steps to take during an active shooter scenario.
+The first step is to “identify,” which involves training employees to recognize the behavior of potential threats.
 Provide your employees with the tools to report these threats and create a team to fulfill the next part of the process: “assess.”
 A threat assessment team within your company should evaluate every threat seriously and equally to create a plan of action to “prevent” disaster scenarios from unfolding.